yilihong/reddit_json2sql/README.md

-This is a repository of a project involving reddit data in JSON newline format into a MySQL server.
+This is a repository of my recent project involving reddit data in JSON newline format into a MySQL server.